 In addition to gaining perspectives on the employee’s experience, employers should remind employees of confidentiality agreements and specifically ask about returning company property.

-Ask them specifically if there is any company data in their possession and if so, make a plan with them for retrieving it.
+Ask them specifically if there is any company data in their possession, and if so, make a plan with them for retrieving it.

-4. Cancel Access To Company Files
+4. Cancel Access To Electronic Files

 These access points should be canceled the day the employee leaves employment.
 Once they are gone, it is difficult to control.

 5. Communicate and Educate